johneckberg/Bitwise-ReLU/README.md

 ## A Note on Practicality

 While our bitwise ReLU implementation may very well be an amusing diversion, we must remind you that the standard way to implement ReLU in both numpy and PyTorch is to use the `np.maximum` or `torch.clamp_min` functions, respectively.
 They are reliable, well-tested, and do not rely on bit manipulation hacks.

-But if you're in the mood for a bit of fun, go ahead and give our bitwise ReLU a whirl.
+If you want speed, dont use python.